 With a Bridge Center, law enforcement officers could divert people with mental illness or substance abuse problems to appropriate treatment.
 Getting care reduces the overall costs, as therapies are less expensive than emergency room treatment or jail time; and police are freed up to return to their beats.

-The Baton Rouge Area Foundation, Mayor Kip Holden, District Attorney Hillar Moore, EBR Sheriff Sid Gautreaux, Police Chief Carl Dabadie, EBR Coroner Beau Clark, and psychiatrists, counselors and social workers worked together for nearly two years to create a plan for the treatment center.
-Together, we are pursuing opening the center in 2018.
+The Baton Rouge Area Foundation, District Attorney Hillar Moore, EBR Sheriff Sid Gautreaux, EBR Coroner Beau Clark, psychiatrists, counselors and social workers teamed up for nearly two years to create a plan that resulted in The Bridge Center.